Kindergarten and Young 5s

 How do I know if my child would benefit from Young 5s?

 Young 5s is intended to provide an additional year of academic and social growth for those interested.
 Talking with your child’s preschool teacher or current care provider about their development may be helpful.
-Young 5s students may advance to Kindergarten or first grade the following year depending on academic and social development.

 Is there a cost for Young 5s?